JeyDotC/jeydotc.github.io/_drafts/Componentized-jQuery.md

 #### 3.2.1 Implementation Time!

 We know what we want, it's time to implement it.
-We will need to deal with three moments:
+We'll need to deal with these three lifecycle events:

 1. **The first call:** in this part we will initialize the state for the first time and provide the underlying component with the tools to notify of a state change.
 This happens when instantiating the `StatefulComponent` object.
 2. **Handle the state change:** In this case we update the state and schedule a re-render.
 This happens whenever the provided setXXX state gets invoked.